philholden/googlish/README.md

 # Googlish

-Enter a Google search style query and it will return a test function that returns true when it input satisfies the query.
-Works with double and single quoted inner strings.
+Enter a Google search style query and it will return a test function that returns true when its input satisfies the query.

+Works with double and single quoted inner strings:

 ```javascript
 const test = googlish('over fox "lazy dog"')